 Imagine if you will a vast, crystal clear spring creek where the wild rainbows can be as easy or as challenging as you like.
 Then imagine 50 miles of river with countless water types, prolific hatches, and entire floats that rarely see anglers.
 And lastly imagine an elegant and understated lodge, designed by an award-winning architect, on a wooded bluff overlooking it all.
-This is Henry’s Fork Lodge, one of the premier destinations of the Rockies for over twelve years.
-Henry’s Fork Lodge is ideally situated to fly fish other great waters of the area such as the Madison, Yellowstone, Firehole, Gibbon, Gallatin, and Lamar, as well as Slough Creek, Hebgen Lake, and Henry’s Lake.
+This is Henry’s Fork Lodge, one of the premier destinations of the Rockies.
+Henry’s Fork Lodge is ideally situated to fly fish many great waters of the area making it an optimal location with a longer season than most.
 Non-anglers will enjoy the tasteful accommodations, close proximity to Yellowstone Park, and additional activities such as hiking, horseback riding and mountain biking.
 Whether you are a seasoned traveling angler or a newcomer to the sport and region, Henry’s Fork Lodge will provide you with an angling and lodging experience that you will appreciate and enjoy.
-Accommodations include six units in the main lodge and eight cottage suites with private bathrooms, sitting rooms, and fireplaces.
-Guiding is provided by the local experts at WorldCast Anglers, Trouthunter and Henry’s Fork Anglers.

 Henry’s Fork Lodge is located on the banks of the Henry’s Fork of the Snake River in Island Park, Idaho.